National Maritime Heritage Complex

-National Maritime Heritage Complex (NMHC) is an under construction tourism complex near Lothal in Bhavnagar district of Gujarat, India which will present the maritime heritage of India.
+National Maritime Heritage Complex (NMHC) is an under construction tourism complex near Lothal in Ahmedabad district of Gujarat, India which will present the maritime heritage of India.
 The complex will have museums, amusement parks, educational institute, hotels and resort.
 It will also recreate Dholavira and Lothal cities in the complex.

 History

 The NMHC is being constructed near Lothal, an ancient maritime port city of Indus Valley Civillisation.
 The construction is being done under the Sagar Mala scheme of the Ministry of Ports, Shipping and Waterways of Government of India.
 The masterplan was finalised in March 2019.
 The foundation stone was laid by Prime Minister Narendra Modi on 4 March 2019.
 The project is being built in phases.

 The NMHC is estimated to cost ₹3500 crore to ₹4500 crore.
 The Government of Gujarat allocated land; built road, water supply and electricity lines; and contributed ₹150 crore for internal infrastructure.
 The major ports funded ₹209 crore.

 Architecture firm Hafeez Contractor served as the principal management consultant.
 The Indian Port, Rail and Ropeway Corporation Limited was awarded the implementation work.
 The Phase 1A is being built by Tata Projects.
 The Phase 1A is expected to complete by March 2024.